tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/get.md

         --decode-safe                   Decode the keys and values in a terminal-friendly way --format <FORMAT>               Change the output format [default: table] [possible values: table, json] -h, --help                          Print help information
-        --keys-width-limit <LIMIT>      Limit the width of the keys when using `--format=table` (0 means unlimited) --no-color                      Do not color output (alias for --color=never) --no-decode                     Print keys and values without decoding them
+    -H, --human-readable                Safely decode and truncate output for human readability --keys-width-limit <LIMIT>      Limit the width of the keys when using `--format=table` (0 means unlimited) --no-color                      Do not color output (alias for --color=never) --no-decode                     Print keys and values without decoding them